lubosmato/sudoku-solver/README.md

 # Sudoku Solver (sudoku-solver)

-Sudoku solver app just becuase I am not good at sudoku solving but know how to be a good by a little help of computer
+Sudoku solver app is another fun project to test new stuff like: Web Workers, OpenCV.js, Tesseract.js, Quasar and PWA.

 ## Install the dependencies
 ```bash